unisonweb/unisonweb-org/src/data/blog/posts/2019-10-16-whats-new/index.md

 ## Wrapping up

 We will try to post updates more regularly than once every 6 months. 😀 In addition to this blog, feel free to come by the [Unison Slack](/community), which is a friendly spot to ask questions if you are trying out Unison.
-Besides GitHub, the #contrib channel is a good spot to follow along with Unison's development.
+Besides [the project on GitHub](https://github.com/unisonweb/unison), the #contrib channel is a good spot to follow along with Unison's development.

 One more thing: Arya and I will be at [Scale By the Bay](https://sched.co/RoSk) in a month, giving a talk on Unison.